abhilak/javascript-compiler/README.md

 ## Issues
 - function call to a parent scope doesn't work (function hoisting)
+- assignment and declaration don't have the semicolon check rule

 ## Unique Stuff
 - Breaks and continues don't signal errors, but they are silently removed